agglayer/vault-bridge/src/secondary-chain/layerzero/README.md

 ### Non-Default Upgradeable Omnichain Fungible Token

 - Local Chain Balance in Non-Default Mint-Burn OFT Adapter contract prevents bridging out more tokens from a chain than have been bridged in to the chain by reverting onchain immediately.
+- Requires Vault Bridge Offchain Ledger and Vault Bridge DVN to prevent bridging out more tokens from a chain than have been bridged in to the chain, offchain.

 ### Default Non-Upgradeable Omnichain Fungible Token

 - Does not prevent bridging out more tokens from a chain that have been bridged in to the chain.
 OFT Adapter will unlock tokens as long as it has sufficient balance.
 - Tokens are not upgradeable.
+- Requires Vault Bridge Offchain Ledger and Vault Bridge DVN to prevent bridging out more tokens from a chain than have been bridged in to the chain, offchain.

 ## Reference